magdhamilt/magdhamilt/README.md

 I'm Magda, a software engineer based in New York City.

-My primary interest is full-stack development and I'm currently working at [Velvet Disruption](https://velvetdisruption.com).
+My primary interest is full-stack development and I'm currently working at <a href="https://velvetdisruption.com" style="text-decoration: none; font-weight: bold; color: black;">Velvet Disruption</a>.

 Outside of work, I'm interested in literature and art.
 I also write and make tech-related content.